 6. The Significance of Travel Insurance

-Having appropriate travel insurance is paramount when flying after a concussion.
-Your insurance must cover any potential medical emergencies during your trip.
-This includes complications related to your head injury or post-concussion syndrome.
+Having the right travel insurance is essential when flying after a concussion.
+Make sure your insurance covers any potential medical emergencies that might arise during your trip, including complications related to your head injury or post-concussion syndrome.
+This way, you can travel with peace of mind, knowing you’re protected if something unexpected happens!

 7. Familiarize Yourself with Airline Policies